 -

-Algorithm Zone — A separate bordered area below the main zone with its own "Algorithm" header bar.
-Algorithm fields use multiline (MText) attributes that expand vertically as condition content grows.
+Second Zone — A separate bordered area below the main zone with its own header bar.
+Its header text is configurable (for example "Algorithm" or "Equipment Modules").
+Fields in this zone use multiline (MText) attributes that expand vertically as their content grows.

-Algorithm fields always stay positioned below main fields.
-During drag-and-drop reordering in the designer, this separation is enforced — you cannot drag an algorithm field above a main field, or vice versa.
+Second-zone fields always stay positioned below main fields.
+During drag-and-drop reordering in the designer, this separation is enforced — you cannot drag a second-zone field above a main field, or vice versa.

-Custom per-phase fields are user-editable text values that store a different value for each step.
+Custom per-step fields are user-editable text values that store a different value for each step.
 They are ideal for annotations that change as you move through your process.

 Key behaviors: